fluree/developers-site/docs/reference/http/examples.md

 ## /query {#query}

 All single queries in FlureeQL syntax that include a `select` key should be issued through the `/fdb/[NETWORK-NAME]/[DBNAME-OR-DBID]/query` endpoint.
-If you do not have `fdb-open-api` set to true (it is true by default), then you'll need to sign your query ([signing queries](/concepts/identity/signatures.md#signed-queries)).
+If you do not have `fdb-api-open` set to true (it is true by default), then you'll need to sign your query ([signing queries](/concepts/identity/signatures.md#signed-queries)).

 An example of an unsigned request to `/query` with the network, `dev` and the ledger `main`: